tale-toul/privOCP4x/README.md

 Review the file **group_vars/all/cluster-vars** and modify the value of the variables to the requirements for the cluster:

-* compute_nodes.- number of compute nodes to create
+* compute_nodes.- number of compute nodes to create, by default 3
+* compute_instance_type.- The type of AWS instance that will be used to create the compute nodes, by default m4.large
-* master_nodes.- number of master nodes to create
+* master_nodes.- number of master nodes to create, by default 3
+* master_instance_type: The type of AWS instance that will be used to create the master nodes, by default m4.large m4.xlarge

 Create a file in group_vars/all/ with the credentials of a Red Hat portal user with permission to register a host (this may not be absolutely neccessary since the playbook does not install any packages in the bastion host).
 An example of the contents of the file: